sofia-calgaro/ZeroNuFit.jl/README.md

 ```

 ## Partition and events files
 The takes inputs in JSON format, two files are needed a "partitions file" giving information on the independent spectra to be used in the fit/likelihood, this is set by the "partitions" key in the config file.
 This provides all the information neccesary to define the fit model.

 The file consists of a file of independent spectra to include in the fit (for example channels or partitions).
-A partition is defined uniquely by a range of time-stamps and a detector name.
+A partition is defined uniquely by a range of time-stamps, a detector name and an experiment name.

+> **&#9432;** In principle the 'detector' does not need to be a single detector but can be a label for any groups of detectors.
+This allows to make fits where all detectors are fit together.

 For each a dictonary is provided similar to the one below:
 ```
- {
+ {      "experiment": "LEGEND",
         "detector": "DET_0",
         "start_ts": 1704950367,
         "end_ts": 1708271505,